UPTokenizing/digitalIdentity/genesisIdentity/README.md

 ## Install process
-  Using the Dockerfile located in this repository, execute the following steps:

-    * Download this repository in a path in your computer, so-called PATHL
+  Download this repository in a path in your computer, so-called PATHL from now on.
+Execute the following steps:

+    * Go the following patch:
+      $ cd PATHL
+    * You must see Dockerfile, README.md file, folder genesisIdentityApp and genesisIdentityServices.pdf:
+      $ ls
     * Download ubuntu image (althouth this step should not be required because of the previous Ganache installation):
       $ docker pull ubuntu:23.10